Close Menu

 Image: The Artful Crafter

-Christmas Decorations from Wine Bottle Cork
+Christmas Decorations From Wine Bottle Cork

-If you can’t part with old wine corks, then turn them into a whimsical cork tree that will surely win the heart of your guests.
-We personally love this idea since it can add spice to a dinner table or mantel.
+If you can’t part with old wine corks, then turn them into a whimsical cork tree that will surely win the hearts of your guests.
+We love this idea since it can add spice to a dinner table or mantel.
 To create a tree, you will need a lot of corks, one small or large Styrofoam cone (depending on how tall you want the tree), a red ribbon, a battery-powered string of lights, and a hot glue gun.

 Start gluing corks in an upright position around a Styrofoam cone, leaving a small space between each cork for the battery-powered light string to fit in.
 When done, glue up another layer of corks randomly.
 Once you reach the top, glue a bow, star, or small ornament of your choice to give the tree a festive appeal.
 You can even wrap a red ribbon around the cork tree.
 Check out the tutorial at Kendall Jackson.